johndk/berkeley-ml-capstone/README.md

 ### NOAA names after merge

 During the merge, `DATE` becomes `NOAA_DATE` so it is not confused with the flight timestamp.
-The weather feature names remain unchanged. `NOAA_AGE_MINUTES` records how old the matched weather observation is at the relevant flight time.
+For the arrival scenario, `AIRPORT` becomes `NOAA_AIRPORT` and remains in the merged file as a field for checking the join.
+The departure file does not need that field because every weather match is for JFK.
+The other weather names remain unchanged, and `NOAA_AGE_MINUTES` records how old the observation is at scheduled departure.

 # Appendix B

-This appendix documents the joined model-assembly columns and the candidate engineered features derived from them.
+This appendix explains the columns saved after the BTS, ASPM, and NOAA joins and the fixed features calculated from them.
+It covers both the departure and arrival scenarios and shows when fields are available to each model.

-## Joined Model-Assembly Column Dictionary
+## Joined Data Column Dictionary

-Inside `model_1a.ipynb`, the joined working dataframe contains one row per completed, non-diverted flight departing JFK.
+`data/merged/JFK_YEAR_departures.csv` contains one row for each eligible completed flight leaving JFK.
+It has 71 columns:
-Before feature engineering and final projection, it has 71 columns: 28 BTS flight fields, 24 ASPM planned-demand and join-audit fields, and 19 NOAA weather and join-audit fields.
+28 BTS flight fields, 24 ASPM planned-demand and join-checking fields, and 19 NOAA weather and join-checking fields.

-This in-memory dataframe is intentionally broader than the saved model dataset.
-It contains targets, descriptive outcomes, source timestamps, and operational events from different points in time.
-A column appearing here does not mean it is eligible for every model.
-The final projection keeps only information available at the stated prediction time.
+`data/merged/JFK_YEAR_arrivals.csv` contains one row for each eligible completed flight headed to JFK.
+It has the same columns plus `NOAA_AIRPORT`, for a total of 72.

+The merged files intentionally keep targets, descriptive outcomes, source timestamps, and operating events from different points in the flight.
+They are broad audit and feature-building files, so a column's presence does not mean that every model may use it. `feature_departures.ipynb` and `feature_arrivals.ipynb` add fixed calculated fields and write the 106-column departure and 116-column arrival files under `data/features/`.
+Each model notebook then applies the feature list allowed at its prediction time.
+The experiment notebooks read these shared feature files directly rather than creating another layer of model-specific CSV files.

 ### Joined BTS flight columns